dalmatele/blockchain-example/README.md

 * See more here (Vietnamese version): https://techmaster.vn/posts/36540/pointer-va-receiver-trong-golang

+* Full version of How to build blockchain from scratch: https://jeiwan.net

 * Functions these start with uppercase is public access, start with lowercase is private access